jamescherti/bash-stdops/README.md

 This ensures the local repository is aligned with the remote default branch without requiring manual specification of the branch name.

+#### git-check-gpg

+The `git-check-gpg` script validates GPG signatures for all commits in the current branch history.

+It iterates through the commit history of the current HEAD and verifies that every single commit has a valid GPG signature.

+To optimize performance and handle exceptions, the script caches results:
+- Validated commits are cached to skip redundant verification in future runs.
+- Unsigned or invalid commits can be interactively ignored, tracking exceptions permanently across runs.

+Modes of Operation:
+- Non-interactive (Default): Validates history cleanly.
+If an invalid or missing signature is found, the script outputs the offending commit details to stderr and terminates immediately with exit code 1.
+- Interactive (Option -i): Prompts the user upon encountering an unverified commit.
+Displays the signature metadata alongside the diff, allowing the user to explicitly add the specific commit hash to a permanent ignore list for future runs.

+Prerequisites:
+- Must be executed inside a Git repository containing at least one commit.
+- Requires Git to be configured with access to the appropriate GPG/GSSH keys.

+Exit Codes:
+- 0: Success: All checked commits have valid GPG signatures (or are explicitly ignored).
+- 1: Failure: No commits found, or an unsigned/invalidly signed commit was encountered.

 #### git-dcommit

 Script to automate common Git commit tasks: